 Students who require additional support, including students who have an Arabic exemption, a diagnosis of need and/or more complex exam access arrangements will be identified as Level 2 support.
 These students will have interventions and support provided in the Arabic time or, if not exempt, during other appropriate times agreed in collaboration with teacher, parents and the Inclusion Team.
-Students identified as Level 2 in terms of need and support will have an Edukey Level 2 plan that identifies strengths, barriers and strategies for success drawn up in consultation with parents and teachers.
+Students identified as Level 2 in terms of need and support will have an individual education plan, which identifies strengths, barriers and strategies for success drawn up in consultation with parents and teachers.